cloudentity-public/ce-dev-sample-login-spa/docs/oidc-authentication-app-in-react.md

 npm start
 ```

-Navigate to [http://localhost:3000](http://localhost:3000), you'll see the Login view, and if you go directly to [http://localhost:3000/profile](http://localhost:3000/profile), you'll see the Profile view.
+Navigate to [http://localhost:3000](http://localhost:3000); you'll see the Login view, and if you go directly to [http://localhost:3000/profile](http://localhost:3000/profile), you'll see the Profile view.
 We have not applied the authorization logic to the routes yet, so let's move to protecting the profile view to be accessible for authorized users.

 Authorized users are represented in this application by the presence of a valid `idToken`
-fetched from an OIDC provider(in this case Cloudentity authorization platform).
+fetched from an OIDC provider (in this case the Cloudentity authorization platform).
 In this
 application, if a valid `idToken` is not available, then this application will reach out
 to OIDC provider to mint a new token for usage.

-So let's register this application with the OIDC provider to fetch an `idToken`
+So let's register this application with the OIDC provider to fetch an `idToken`.

 #### Register a OAuth client application with OIDC provider

-In this article, we are using Cloudentity authorization platform as the OIDC provider and sign up for a [free SaaS Tenant](https://authz.cloudentity.io/register), in case you have not already done to proceed further.
+In this article, we are using the Cloudentity authorization platform as the OIDC provider and sign up for a [free SaaS Tenant](https://authz.cloudentity.io/register), in case you have not already done to proceed further.

 Once you are in the Cloudentity authorization platform, take the guided tour to understand the platform capabilities and after that let's go register a [public `OAuth Client Application`](https://datatracker.ietf.org/doc/html/rfc6749#page-13).
 We choose the client application type as `public` as this is a single page application with no trusted backend and there should NOT be any client secrets/credentials used in this application OAuth flow.
 So that means we will be using [OAuth authorization code with PKCE flow - RFC7636](https://datatracker.ietf.org/doc/html/rfc7636) for securely obtaining the [`idToken`](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) which represents an authenticated end user.